dmurvihill/motion-sdk/README.md

 # API reference

 Methods for each Motion endpoint are still being implemented.
-For now, you should use [Motion.fetch](docs%2Fmarkdown%2Fmotion-sdk.motion.fetch.md).
+For now, you should use [Motion.fetch](docs%2Fmarkdown%2Fmotion-sdk.motion.fetch.md), and consult the [official REST API reference](https://docs.usemotion.com/docs/motion-rest-api/44e37c461ba67-motion-rest-api) for available endpoints.

 `Motion.fetch` has built-in rate limiting to avoid hitting the server's rate limits.
 To bypass (at your own risk), use [Motion.unsafe_fetch](docs%2Fmarkdown%2Fmotion-sdk.motion.unsafe_fetch.md).